Secrets To Getting Everything You Want In Life

 But first, let me share the most important lesson I've learnt.
 We all operate under the same law and with the same boundless power.
 We all operate with one power and one fundamental universal concept, regardless of where we are in the globe.

 Using spiritual rules is the key to obtaining everything you want in life.
-Simply stated, it is only because of these spiritual principles that you are allowed to participate in obtaining whatever it is that you want.
+Simply stated, it is only because of these spiritual principles that you can participate in obtaining whatever you want.

 Consider It This Way…

 Because you have been endowed with an endless creative potential that has been freely given to mankind, your ideas become objects.
-Everything that enters your life is a consequence of the mental picture of the things you're thinking about.
+Everything that enters your life is a consequence of the mental picture of your thoughts.
 Your mind is strong, and it is from it that life's problems arise.

 If you think about good things all the time, your life will mirror that positivity; if you dream of being wealthy one day, your mental image will immediately come up with a plan to make that a reality.
-If you think of negative or fear-inducing ideas, your life will reflect it as well.
+If you think of negative or fear-inducing ideas, your life will also reflect it.

 What are your true desires?
 What kind of legacy do you wish to leave?
-Do you wish to attract a lot of money and wonderful people into your life?
+Do you wish to attract many money and wonderful people into your life?
 Take a few moments to jot out everything you wish to attract in the following 30 days.
 Putting things down on paper gives them more weight.

 Step 1: Make A Request